3 Entry-Level Business Analyst Resume Examples For 2023

 2. More on context:

 • If you’re struggling to find a good way to mix up your metrics, look to context!
-Remember how we said that the best home for your soft skills was actually your experience section?
-Take the opportunity to work interpersonal abilities like teamwork and receptiveness to feedback into your experience points.
+Remember how we said the best home for your soft skills was actually your experience section?
+Take the opportunity to work interpersonal abilities like cross-departmental teamwork and receptiveness to feedback into your experience points.

 3. Metrics really do matter